 - Necessary as a reasonable accommodation to afford an individual an equal opportunity to use and enjoy a dwelling.

-For safety reasons, poisonous/venomous animals, wild animals, domestic stray animals, or animals that may pose a risk to community health and safety are prohibited.
+For safety reasons, poisonous/venomous animals, wild animals, domestic stray animals, or animals that may pose a direct threat to community health and safety are prohibited.
 Bridgewater State University is never required to accept snakes, reptiles, ferrets, rodents, sugar gliders, birds or spiders since these animals cannot meet vaccination requirements to be certified disease free.
 Furthermore, in the absence of truly extraordinary circumstances, animals other than common household animals will not be considered as ESAs.

 As a reasonable accommodation, ESAs are an exception to the University's policy prohibiting animals in University housing.
 As set forth in Section IV, however, the University requires documentation to support a request for an ESA as a reasonable accommodation.